section-engineering-education/engineering-education/content/articles/Getting-Started-with-react-cosmos/index.md

 - Debugging is much easier due to isolated components.

 - Using a component-based library like React is essential in design systems.
 Building your components using React Cosmos ensures reusability across multiple projects.
-This avoids duplication of effort in creating a uniform branding across your product suite.
+This avoids duplication of effort in creating consistent branding across your product suite.

 ### Project Setup